-|Fit/Background||Standard questions: Your resume, why this industry, strengths and weaknesses||VC also asked the same standard questions.
+|Fit/background||Standard questions: Your resume, why this industry, strengths and weaknesses||VC also asked the same standard questions.
 At the back, the weight of fit questions in VC is higher than in PE and you will meet everyone in a VC firm and people will assess how “fit” you are with the team|

-|Market/Industry||Specific questions about market and industry knowledge, for example: which market is attractive, which we should avoid, which companies should firm invest in||Quite the same as PE’s questions|
+|Market/Industry||Specific questions about market and industry knowledge, for example: which market is attractive, which we should avoid, which companies should firm invest in||Quite the same as for PE’s questions|

-|Firm-retailed questions||Typical questions are: What do you know about our firm?
-How the firm fits in your long term goals?
-What do you think about the firm’s portfolio at the moment?||
+|Firm-related questions||What do you know about our firm?
+How does the firm fit in your long term goals?||Questions related to the candidate’s opinions about the firm’s portfolio How to analyze a potential investment?|

-|Technical questions||Standard questions about accounting, and valuation/DCF analysis.||VC also asks questions about accounting and valuation as well as key metrics in the industry, how to value startups and market sizing.|
+|Technical questions||Standard questions about accounting, and valuation/DCF analysis.||Similar questions in traditional PE as well as key metrics in the industry, how to value startups and market sizing.|

-|Deal/Clients||Walk through 1-2 deals in depth||Same as PE, candidates also walk through their deal experience.
+|Deals/Clients||Walkthrough 1-2 deals in depth||Same as PE, candidates also walk through their deal experience.
 However, candidates should choose a case applicable to VC – cases in Tech or a case that required heavy market analysis instead of financial modeling.|

-|Case Study and Modeling Test||Modeling tests can range from 1-3 hours (on-cycle) to several days to a week (off-cycle), and can vary from a simple paper LBO to a full package, including investment thesis, and risk factors.||Less likely for VC or can be just an investment recommendation or a market/startup analysis.|
+|Case Studies and Modeling Tests||Modeling tests can range from 1-3 hours (on-cycle) to several days to a week (off-cycle) and can vary from a simple paper LBO to a full package, including investment thesis, and risk factors.||Less likely for VC or can be just an investment recommendation or a market/startup analysis.|

 7. Bottom Line: Which One Should I Choose?